RoncoJhon/bettercontextoai/README.md

 # Better Context to AI

 Generate a file containing paths and contents of selected files or folders for easy and cost-effective AI context sharing, copy-paste into your AI chat just once.
 Really useful if you use models with long context windows.
 My recommendation is Ai Studo from google.
+There's still work to be done, but I think it's useful, right?
+It might help a fellow developer.

+If you find this extension useful, please rate it on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ronco-jhon.better-context-to-ai&ssr=false#review-details).
+Your feedback helps us improve!

 ## Usage